 - Colorado National Monument

 - Yosemite National Park

-In addition, sites such as Rocky Mountain National Park, Statue of Liberty National Park, Denali National Park and Reserve, Yellowstone National Park, Congaree National Park, and Frederick Meijer Garden and Sculpture Park have ADA accessible handicap-friendly tours, in case you have a physical disability that limits your mobility.
+Many sites, including Rocky Mountain National Park, Statue of Liberty National Park, Denali National Park and Reserve, Yellowstone National Park, Congaree National Park, and Frederick Meijer Garden and Sculpture Park, have ADA-accessible handicap-friendly tours, so you can visit even if you have a physical disability that limits your mobility.

 6. Free Job Training